vuestorefront/vue-storefront/packages/core/docs/architecture/application-context.md

 - `client` - an `axios` HTTP client used for communication with the Server Middleware.
 - `config` - an integration configuration.

-For example, application with Magento and Storyblok plugins installed might have a context like this:
+For example, an application with Magento and Storyblok plugins installed might have a context like this:

 ```javascript
 {